Neuro-Symbolic Proof Generation for Scaling Systems Software Verification: Related Work

 To further enhance reliability, hybrid approaches are proposed to incorporate symbolic provers into LLM pipelines.
-A series of works, e.g., Thor~\citep{jiang2022thor}, ProofAug~\citep{liu2025proofaug} and Strat2Rocq~\citep{fang2025proof}, exemplify this by coupling LLM-generated reasoning with ATPs or hammers.
-Yet, ATP-based verification fundamentally trades expressiveness for automation, limiting scalability in system-level contexts.
-In contrast, our method integrates LLMs with an ITP workflow, invoking ATPs only in the final stage to discharge the remaining proof obligations.
+A series of works, including Thor~\citep{jiang2022thor}, ProofAug~\citep{liu2025proofaug}, Strat2Rocq~\citep{fang2025proof}, and LIPS~\citep{li2025proving}, exemplify this by coupling LLM-generated reasoning with ATPs or hammers.
+However, hammer-only proofs tend to grow brittle on long, multi-step obligations and place additional trust in the external solver.
+In contrast, our framework integrates LLMs with an ITP-driven proof search and invokes ATP only as a final-stage closer for residual subgoals, keeping the bulk of the proof inside the kernel-checked workflow.